gradient-pulse/phi-mesh/experiments/pre_metric_extensions/tu_plus_stack/failure_taxonomy_v0.1.md

 This wastes cycles and weakens methodological discipline.

 **Current status:**
-Observed as a process risk during saturated baseline bands.
+Observed as a process risk during saturated baseline and closure-seal bands.

 ---